Gluten Free Christmas Cookies

 gluten free christmas cookies

-Come the holidays, we have plenty of desserts for our celiac friends.
+Come the holidays, I have plenty of desserts for gluten-free cookies and treats for my celiac friends.

 These include flourless cookies, almond flour cake, and these gluten-free Christmas cookies.